| On March 8th at Kudan Kaikan Hall in

 He called on affiliated organizations to cooperate with the May Day

+activities and the upcoming House of Councilors election.
 The panel discussion, "Ask Each Party about the Work/Family Life

 Balance Support Law," was attended by Diet member Yukiko Kawahashi